 We first deploy a system with 3 LTMs and impose a constant workload for one hour.
 We configure the system so that each LTM can maintain at most 8000 data items in its buffer.
 We then evaluate the system under two different scales of data set sizes: either 10,000 or 1,000,000 records in the "Item_Stock" table.
 For the data size of 10,000 items, we impose a workload of 500 EBs.
-For the data size of 1,000,000 items, we impose a workload of 250 EBs.
+For the data size of 1 million items, we impose 250 EBs.

-Figure 9(a) and Figure 9(b) show that under both data set sizes, our mechanism effectively maintains the buffer size of LTM #1 within the limit of 8000 data items.
-As shown in the Figure 9(a), using 10,000 items, without memory management, after an hour, this LTM would have to maintain almost 140,000 data items in memory.
-As for the data size of 1,000,000 items, Figure 9(b) shows that, after an hour, the size of total data set increases to an even larger number of more than 200,000 data items.
+Figure 9(a) shows that under both data set sizes, our mechanism effectively maintains the buffer size of LTM #1 within the limit of 8000 data items.
+Using 10,000 "Item_Stock" items, without memory management, after an hour, this LTM would have to maintain almost 140,000 data items in memory.
+As for the data size of 1,000,000 "Item_Stock" items, Figure 10(a) shows that, after an hour, the total data set increases to an even larger number of more than 200,000 data items.
 In both cases, without memory management, the size of the total accessed data set increases almost linearly, which would eventually cause a memory overflow.

 We then compare the performance of the system under different data set sizes.
-Figure 10 shows that the hit rate of LTM #1 stabilizes around 90% for 10,000 items, and about 60% for 1 million items.
+Figure 8 shows that the hit rate of LTM #1 stabilizes around 90% for 10,000 items, and about 60% for 1 million items.
 The other LTMs in the system behave similarly.
-Figure 11(a) and Figure 11(b) show the total transaction throughput of the system during the 1 hour evaluation.
+Figures 9(b) and 10(b) show the total transaction throughput during the 1-hour evaluation.
 The drops of throughput at some points are due to the JVM garbage collection, which temporarily block the LTMs.
-With 10,000 items, the system sustains a transaction throughput of about 1000 TPS and 99.44% of transactions complete within 100 ms. For 1 million items, the system sustains about 500 TPS, but only 97.02% of transactions satisfy the performance constraint.
+With 10,000 items, the system sustains a transaction throughput of about 1000 TPS and 99.4% of transactions complete within 100 ms. For 1 million items, the system sustains about 500 TPS, but only 97% of transactions satisfy the performance constraint.